-After flying Falcon 9 for a few years now, SpaceX has its Falcon Heavy as a launch vehicle that’s capable of traveling to ‘moon, Mars and beyond’.
-Several weeks ago, SpaceX stated about the first launch within this year, but the report says it has been postponed till 2018.
+After flying Falcon 9 for a few years now, SpaceX has its Falcon Heavy as a launch vehicle that’s capable of traveling to the ‘moon, Mars, and beyond.
+Several weeks ago, SpaceX stated about the first launch this year, but the report says it has been postponed until 2018.

 SpaceX primarily didn’t want to miss the promised 2017 launch and had been working on the same.
-Earlier this year, Falcon Heavy’s revamped center core was fired, where structural modifications were quite adjusting to the performance of the engine.
-Soon afterward, SpaceX aimed at a November launch, then in December and now seemingly by January 2018.
+Earlier this year, Falcon Heavy’s revamped center core was fired, where structural modifications were adjusted to the engine’s performance.
+Soon afterward, SpaceX aimed at a November launch, then in December, and now seemingly by January 2018.

-SpaceX president Gwynne Shotwell says that they would go for a static fire test before the year turns, where the fully assembled rocket will be in front of public eyes for the first time.
-The company will supervise the operations of all 27 engines and then the launch is to come a few weeks after.
+SpaceX president Gwynne Shotwell says that they would go for a static fire test before the year turns, when the fully assembled rocket will be in front of the public eyes for the first time.
+The company will supervise the operations of all 27 engines, and the launch will come a few weeks later.

 Like Falcon 9, Falcon Heavy is also theoretically reusable.
-It has the capacity of lifting payloads of about 140,700 pounds into orbit, around 58,000 pounds to geostationary orbit and about 37,000 pounds to Mars.
+It can lift payloads of about 140,700 pounds into orbit, around 58,000 pounds to geostationary orbit and about 37,000 pounds to Mars.